-- Processing
+Processing

-- Assembly/reconstruction of goods after transport; - Conservation, e.g. by adding preservatives; - Treatment e.g. against parasites or rust, - Mixing goods of different qualities to produce goods of a new quality; - Bottling of liquid, e.g. wine from barrels; - Making up of textiles into products, e.g. clothing, handbags, curtains; - Dilution or concentration of liquids e.g. orange juice. - Chemical processing of pharmaceutical, industrial products etc. - Assembling of components parts of ships and aircrafts
+- Industrial assembly of products (the components are used for the production of a new product),; - Conservation, e.g. by adding preservatives; - Treatment e.g. against parasites or rust, - Mixing goods of different qualities to produce goods of a new quality; - Bottling of liquid, e.g. wine from barrels; - Making up of textiles into products, e.g. clothing, handbags, curtains; - Dilution or concentration of liquids e.g. orange juice. - Chemical processing of pharmaceutical, industrial products etc. - Assembling of components parts of ships and aircrafts

-- Repair
+Repair

-• Pure replacement of part of a good indicates that a repair transaction have been carried out.
-On the other hand, if it results in an improved good, it is a processing activity.

-• Repair of damage to goods incurred during transport;

-• Repainting should be considered as repair / maintenance.
-But, the painting of an unpainted good should be treated as processing.

-• Charging of batteries.
+- Pure replacement of part of a good indicates that a repair transaction have been carried out.
+On the other hand, if it results in an improved good, it is a processing activity. - Repair of damage to goods incurred during transport; - Repainting should be considered as repair / maintenance.
+But, the painting of an unpainted good should be treated as processing. - Charging of batteries.

+Services

-- Services - For aircraft, technical maintenance activities which are carried out due to legal requirements (e.g. controls, mandatory periodic replacements); - Sharpening, simple grinding or cutting - Simple ironing, washing, cleaning, drying operation; - Simple packaging operations; - Simple sorting, sifting, weighing, dividing and filtering of goods; - testing, adjusting, regulating or certification of goods (e.g. aircraft, machines, apparatus, vehicles)
+- For aircraft, technical maintenance activities which are carried out due to legal requirements (e.g. controls, mandatory periodic replacements); - Sharpening, simple grinding or cutting - Simple ironing, washing, cleaning, drying operation; - Simple packaging operations;

+- Simple sorting, sifting, weighing, dividing and filtering of goods; - testing, adjusting, regulating or certification of goods (e.g. aircraft, machines, apparatus, vehicles)